 ASTM WK62344, Risk Mitigation Strategies for Package Delivery sUAS BVLOS Operations (Appendix to F3196), which will introduce operational standards specific to delivery operations.

-Also in development in ASTM F38.01 and relevant to this topic is:
+Also in development in F38.02 are:

-ASTM WK27055, New Practice for UAS Remote ID and Tracking.
+ASTM WK65041, New Practice for UAS Remote ID and Tracking.
 Absent any means of creating electronic conspicuity and the means by which UAS can be identified remotely, rulemaking will be held up for expanded operations to include OOP and BVLOS operations.
 The first draft of the TORs is in the works right now, and this will be critical for delivery especially in urban locales.

-Also in development in F38.02 is:

 ASTM WK63418, New Specification for Service provided under UAS Traffic Management (UTM).
 In order to support more complex use cases, the FAA will require a networked solution.
 This standard will be supported by the aforementioned remote ID & tracking standard, and it will be indexed to the UTM CONOPS 1.0 document that FAA released in May 2018.